Apple, Epic, and federal judge spar over restraining order in antitrust case

 But while Judge Yvonne Gonzales Rogers of the Oakland division of the U.S. District Court in Northern California hasn’t ruled yet on the TRO, she offered plenty of opinions.
 In a Monday hearing, she grilled lawyers on both sides of the case, which is being closely watched by the entire Apple and gaming ecosystems.
 Overall, it seemed to me that the judge was very skeptical of Epic’s capability to prove its case against Apple.
 But she didn’t completely tip her hand by saying how she would rule.

 The antitrust lawsuit began August 13 when Epic announced a discount policy and direct payment mechanism for Fortnite that Apple and Google said violated their respective terms of service.
 Epic CEO Tim Sweeney has long argued that the 30% commissions the big companies take of every game transaction is unfair and that Epic should be able to directly sell its in-app goods to players for lower prices.
-Epic only charges 12%, or at least much lower prices, as a fee for developers in its own store.
+Epic only charges 12% as a fee for developers in its own store.

 Epic Games hasn’t asked the court for any damages.
 It is only requesting that Apple be prohibited from punishing Epic Games for its actions related to the direct payments in Fortnite.
 Apple has asked for compensatory damages, punitive damages, attorney’s fees, and interest, as well as restitution and disgorgement of all earnings, profits, compensation, benefits, and other allegedly ill-gotten gains Epic obtained as a result of the conduct in violation of Apple’s terms of service.